pkc1205/Network-Architecture/README.md

 # Network-Architecture
-I worked on multiple Wire Shark Projects and a couple of socket server programming projects
+I worked socket server programming projects and also worked on multiple Wire Shark Projects as part of the curriculum in Network Architecture